 Life insurance procrastination can be very costly simply by waiting to apply, did you know that the new business quoting rates can go up from 2.5 to 9 percent each year depending on your current age?

 Don’t Allow Life Insurance Procrastination to Affect Your Family’s Financial Future in 2024

-Life insurance procrastination is always very costly when people fail to apply by sluffing it off.
+Life insurance procrastination is always very costly when people fail to apply by waiting.
 When it comes to buying life insurance, time is money.
-So the question of why people procrastinate when considering purchasing life insurance has been a subject of interest since life insurance was first introduced.
+So the question of why people procrastinate when considering purchasing life insurance for your family has been a subject of interest since life insurance was first introduced.

 According to modern statistics, over 67% of life insurance shoppers consume months of their time kicking the proverbial tin can around and never apply.
 In many cases, they may finally decide to apply after a friend or family member’s death gives them a final push to pull the trigger and apply.

 The longer a person waits to apply, the more costly a new policy will be.
 We will review these reasons and find solutions to this common problem, so please read on.